Why It Works

 - Using turkey drippings in the sauce creates a light, yet flavorful topping for the dish.

-- You can steam fresh turkey or use leftover Thanksgiving turkey, making this a versatile dish during the holidays.
+- You can steam fresh turkey or use leftover turkey, making this a versatile dish.

 Call it turkey over rice, or just "turkey rice," as its name directly translates; either way, should you find yourself in Taiwan's southwestern county of Chiayi, this is the number one dish to try.
 The soulful, rustic meal has earned island-wide yearnings for its delicate balance of fragrant seasonings.
 It is the yin to many a Taiwanese dish's fierce yang; in other words, it's a light-tasting contrast to more heavy, robustly flavored foods.
 Nowadays, many roadside stands and home cooks prepare the same dish using chicken, but turkey meat is how it began, and this novelty helped make it a sensation.